dannygelman1/ConceptCove/README.md

 #### Firebase
 - firebase.ts - this file sets up my `firebaseApp` and `firebaseStorage`
-- firebaseService.ts - file encapsulates all the firebase logic in my app.
-This is used for authentication and image storage.
+- firebaseService.ts - this file encapsulates all the firebase logic in my app and is used for authentication and image storage.

 ### Backend (typescript, Nest.js)
 My api is organized into users, concepts, and images:
- - `users` - to access the site you need to make an account, so this handles all logic around creating/querying users
+ - `users` - to access the site you need to make an account, so this handles all the logic around creating/querying users
  - `concepts` - each user will own multiple concepts, so this handles all the logic around creating/editing/querying concepts
  - `images` - each concept has at most one image associated with it, so this handles all the logic around creating/querying images